fako1024/camera-streamer-custom/docs/configure.md

 Camera capture and resolution exposed is controlled by three parameters:

 - `--camera-width` and `--camera-height` define the camera capture resolution
+- `--camera-preview.height` - define height for an aspect ratio scaled resolution for `/preview` (JPEG) output - this might require rescaller and might not always work
 - `--camera-snapshot.height` - define height for an aspect ratio scaled resolution for `/snapshot` (JPEG) output - this might require rescaller and might not always work
 - `--camera-video.height` - define height for an aspect ratio scaled resolution for `/video` and `/webrtc` (H264) output - this might require rescaller and might not always work, this is no larger than `--camera-snapshot.height`
 - `--camera-stream.height` - define height for an aspect ratio scaled resolution for `/stream` (MJPEG) output - this might require rescaller and might not always work, this is no larger than `--camera-video.height`

 The resolution scaling is following the `snapshot >= video >= stream`:

+- `preview` provides a low quality image for the purpose of timelapses (3Mbps-10Mbps)
 - `snapshot` provides a high quality image for the purpose of timelapses (3Mbps-10Mbps)
 - `video` is an efficient high-quality H264 video stream (3-10Mbps)
 - `stream` is an inefficient MJPEG stream requiring significant amount of bandwidth (10-100Mbps)